Freeman leads Grambling against Florida A&M after 21-point game

 Tallahassee, Florida; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Grambling plays Florida A&M after Lydia Freeman scored 21 points in Grambling’s 71-59 win over the Bethune-Cookman Wildcats.
+BOTTOM LINE: Grambling visits Florida A&M after Lydia Freeman scored 21 points in Grambling’s 71-59 win against the Bethune-Cookman Wildcats.

 The Rattlers have gone 6-6 at home.
-Florida A&M ranks sixth in the SWAC at limiting opponent scoring, giving up 67.0 points while holding opponents to 41.9% shooting.
+Florida A&M is third in the SWAC with 12.7 offensive rebounds per game led by Sydney Hendrix averaging 2.8.

-The Tigers are 9-6 in conference play.
-Grambling leads the SWAC scoring 67.6 points per game while shooting 35.7%.
+The Tigers are 9-6 in conference games.
+Grambling is 3-7 against opponents over .500.

-Florida A&M scores 65.6 points per game, 1.5 fewer points than the 67.1 Grambling gives up.
-Grambling’s 35.7% shooting percentage from the field this season is 6.2 percentage points lower than Florida A&M has allowed to its opponents (41.9%).
+Florida A&M is shooting 41.8% from the field this season, 0.7 percentage points higher than the 41.1% Grambling allows to opponents.
+Grambling averages 3.7 made 3-pointers per game this season, 1.8 fewer made shots on average than the 5.5 per game Florida A&M gives up.

+The Rattlers and Tigers face off Saturday for the first time in SWAC play this season.

-TOP PERFORMERS: Cheyenne McEvans is averaging 13.8 points, 5.7 rebounds and 1.6 steals for the Rattlers.
-Sabou Gueye is averaging 11.9 points, 5.3 rebounds and 1.5 steals over the last 10 games.
+TOP PERFORMERS: D’Mya Griffin averages 1.7 made 3-pointers per game for the Rattlers, scoring 9.3 points while shooting 33.3% from beyond the arc.
+Cheyenne McEvans is averaging 13.8 points, 5.7 rebounds and 1.6 steals over the past 10 games.

-Kahia Warmsley is averaging 12.7 points and 1.6 steals for the Tigers.
-Halima Salat is averaging 1.0 made 3-pointers over the last 10 games.
+Halima Salat is shooting 35.0% from beyond the arc with 1.2 made 3-pointers per game for the Tigers, while averaging 3.5 points.
+Kahia Warmsley is shooting 33.8% and averaging 14.2 points over the past 10 games.

 LAST 10 GAMES: Rattlers: 3-7, averaging 62.7 points, 35.6 rebounds, 9.3 assists, 6.0 steals and 2.1 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 59.3 points per game.